pisayacademicsassociation/java-guide/guide/2/gui.md

 ### ButtonGroups

-This class is used to create a multiple-exclusion scope for a set of buttons.
-Creating a set of buttons with the same ButtonGroup object means that turning "on" one of those buttons turns off all other buttons in the group.

-A ButtonGroup can be used with any set of objects that inherit from AbstractButton.
-Typically a button group contains instances of JRadioButton, JRadioButtonMenuItem, or JToggleButton.
-It wouldn't make sense to put an instance of JButton or JMenuItem in a button group because JButton and JMenuItem don't implement the selected state.

-Initially, all buttons in the group are unselected.

-For examples and further information on using button groups see How to Use Radio Buttons, a section in The Java Tutorial.

-Warning: Serialized objects of this class will not be compatible with future Swing releases.
-The current serialization support is appropriate for short term storage or RMI between applications running the same version of Swing.
-As of 1.4, support for long term storage of all JavaBeans has been added to the java.beans package.
-Please see java.beans.XMLEncoder.

-Since:

-1.2
-Author:

-Jeff Dinkins
-oracle def'n

 A `ButtonGroup` is a used to create a multiple-exclusion scope for a set of buttons.
 Basically, creating a set of buttons with the same `ButtonGroup` object means that turning "on" one of these buttons will turn all the other buttons in the group "off".

 Normally, a `ButtonGroup` that can be used with any set of objects that inherit from `AbstractButton`.
 However, for simplicity's sake, we will only be using `ButtonGroup` with `JRadioButton`s.